Stone & Porcelain Installation

 Grout & Silicone

-Grout joints are in place to allow for any movement of tiles and should be a minimum of 3mm; it is not possible to ‘butt-joint’ tiles with the exception of Splitface materials which are designed to be fitted this way, although some grouting may be required dependant on the situation.
+Grout joints are in place to allow for any movement of tiles and should be a minimum of 3mm or more, depending on the size and finish of the tile.

 Stone tiles with a textured surface tend to have grout joints of 6-10mm, whereas smoother Honed and Polished stones as well as Porcelain tiles can be jointed at about 3-5mm.